Walking

 Advanced

-• As you begin to feel comfortable walking forward and backward, the instructor will increase the speed of the wind closer to more free fly type speeds
+• As you begin to feel comfortable walking forward and backward, the instructor will begin increasing the speed of the wind in increments

 • As the speed of the wind increases, you will notice each input you make has more power and can produce much faster movements